KumaNekoZawa/knz-paint/ROADMAP.md

     * use keyboard keys !? or double click & right click !?
         * 'A': Apply (polygon will be applied to image and the operation is done)
         * 'C': Cancel (cancel operation and nothing will be applied)
+* "Grayscale" effect sliders are not precise
+* don't block UI while applying effects, make it work in all cases!
+    * basically update the subimage when necessary!
+* some Listeners are in the View, some are in the Model; fix this

 # Enhancements
 * redraw icons to match the style from 90s Paint/Photoshop/etc. but still be self-drawn and usable
+* "Selection" tools: be able to move around selected content
+* https://docs.oracle.com/javase/tutorial/2d/geometry/strokeandfill.html
 * "Flood fill" tool with pattern
 * add menu icons
-* "Selection" tools: be able to move around selected content
-* https://docs.oracle.com/javase/tutorial/2d/geometry/strokeandfill.html

 # Features
-* actual "Resize" function, "Rotate left/right" functions and "Extend canvas" function
-* "Map editor" tool to draw images that snap to a 16x16 (or whatever) grid
-* a lot more effects! (see hidden effects.txt file)
 * more tools!
     * arrow tool?
     * triangle tool?